Have you recently moved - or about to move - to an area that offers both AT&T U-Verse and Comcast XFINITY?

 Comcast's XFINITY service is considered to be largest in the nation, but despite its coverage, it has a reputation for the worst customer service in the industry.
 That being said, XFINITY does offer some reasonably speedy packages, with one of the tiers being the fastest available in the United States: 2000 Mbps.
 Unfortunately, it's a tier that most people wouldn't take advantage because of the $299.95 fee.

-Similar to AT&T U-Verse, XFINITY internet plans have a data cap implement.
+Similar to AT&T U-Verse, XFINITY's internet plans also have a data cap.
 Recently, XFINITY has allowed customers to use up to 1 TB of data every month, adding 50 GB increments at $10 each once the data cap has been reached.
 However, you will only be charged a maximum of $200 extra, no matter how much data is used by the end of the month.
 As the cherry on top, the service allows customers to take advantage of two "courtesy months," where they can exceed the data cap without being charged.

 Is Comcast XFINITY Right For You?